 The seaside community of Rosarito Beach is roughly 30 miles south of San Diego in Baja, California, Mexico.
 Interstate 5 provides a scenic thoroughfare to the border where travelers can continue via Highway 1 for the remainder of the trip.

-Rosarito Beach possesses plenty of Old World charm and provides visitors with an escape that is both rich in culture and full of activities.
-Enjoy world class surfing, rent a jet ski, indulge in authentic Baja cuisine, or spend an evening out on the town at one of the area’s bustling nightclubs.
+Rosarito Beach possesses plenty of Old World charm and provides visitors with an escape rich in culture and full of activities.
+Enjoy world-class surfing, rent a jet ski, indulge in authentic Baja cuisine, or spend an evening out in the town at one of the area’s bustling nightclubs.

 Over one million visitors travel to Rosarito Beach annually, yet the town still feels like a best-kept secret.
 A variety of tours allows visitors to explore the area and fully experience this hidden gem in the heart of the Gold Coast.

 Things to do in Rosarito Beach

 Both land and sea tours are offered by several locally based companies with trained and knowledgeable guides.
 Deep-sea fishing and scuba diving are popular choices in addition to the many hiking, mountain biking, and ATV options.

 Visitors can learn to rappel with the Baja Fun Adventures company.
 Guides assist more daring travelers with a 25-foot descent down a rock wall into La Mission Canyon.
 A picturesque hike back to the top allows visitors to view the canyon from several perspectives.
 Enjoy the canyon’s waterfall in the spring and winter months and colorful foliage in the summer and fall—more Info.

 For an especially unique experience, trek across the beach and wander through Rosarito Canyon through a camelback ride offered by Rosarito Ocean Sports.
 Friendly camels show you the sights in this Mexico meets Middle East expedition.